haowjy/morphiclens/_docs/technical/UX-user-flow.md

 * For the user, the steps collapse to: “Upload image → describe desired analysis.”
   No more hunting in menus or rewriting the paper’s geometry math.
-* For judges, it clearly shows **agentic behavior**: the orchestrator agent chooses tools (segmentation, measurement, LLM) and wires them together automatically.
+* For judges, it clearly shows **agentic behavior**: the orchestrator agent chooses tools (segmentation via Gemini 2.5, measurement, LLM via Gemini 3 Pro) and wires them together automatically.

 ---

 ## 5. Flow C – Interactive Segmentation & Manual Refinement

-This is where “point prompts” and bounding boxes come in.
+This is where refinement and “nudge the model” come in.

 ### 5.1 User story